At which campus can I study this program?

-KINES 231 is offered only in fall semesters, at University Park, and requires that students complete a waitlist application.
-The link to the KINES 231 waitlist application can be found at http://www.hhdev.psu.edu/kines/undergraduate/athletic-training.
+ATHTR 231 and ATHTR 233 are only offered in fall semesters, at University Park, and requires that students complete an application to the pre-professional phase.
+The link to the pre-professional phase application can be found

 Per the Bureau of Labor Statistics, this field is projected to grow 21% between 2014-2024, much faster than the average for all occupations.
 Graduates of the Athletic Training program gain employment in a variety of settings with most practicing in universities, colleges, or secondary schools, and others working in sports medicine clinics, hospitals, and professional sports.
 Further emerging opportunities are available in the performing arts, occupational and industrial settings, armed forces, and various government service agencies.
 Most athletic trainers work full time, and those that work with teams during sporting events may work evenings, or weekends, and travel often.